-More information about Dr. Kachalia is available on the Brigham and Women’s Hospital website.
+Dr. Wickner is an assistant professor of Medicine at Harvard Medical School.
+More information about Dr. Wickner is available on the Brigham and Women’s Hospital Physician Directory.

 In her current role, Karen is focused on enhancing the culture of safety at the Brigham, providing strategic planning and direction of the patient safety program and ensuring compliance with the National Patient Safety Goals.